If your session will be held in my studio, I’ll provide you with the address and directions via email

 • Be mindful that certain skin tones look washed out in white, cream and pastels

 • Rich, bold colors, jewel tones, earth tone/neutrals and pops of color look amazing in photos

 • Avoid baggy clothes

 • Avoid combining too many dark or too many light colors = no contrast

 • Family Studio Portraits – We suggest coordinating neutrals OR neutrals with a pop of color (see newborn portraits below).
 A neutral colored wall is used for our family/larger group shots in the studio.
-However, we do have a large selection of colorful backdrops for babies & kids!
+However, we do have a large selection of colorful and patterned backdrops for babies & kids!

-• Maternity Portraits – Moms please wear very fitted clothing to show off that beautiful belly and avoid patterned clothing if possible, however, clothing with texture like lace, knits, etc, is great!
+• Maternity Portraits – Moms please wear very fitted clothing to show off that beautiful belly and avoid loud patterned clothing if possible, however, clothing with texture like lace, knits, etc, is great!

 • Newborn Portraits – Mom & Dad (& Siblings) please wear neutral tones in the SAME color or as close as possible.
 Color suggestions are listed in the newborn prep section above.